IBM/charts/stable/ibm-microclimate/README.md

   --namespace team1
 ```

-The service accounts will need to be patched too and this is also covered at the non-default namespace installation documentation linked to above.
+The service accounts need to be patched too and this is also covered at the non-default namespace installation documentation linked to above.

 For more information on role-based access control, consult the [IBM Private Cloud RBAC documentation](https://www.ibm.com/support/knowledgecenter/en/SSBS6K_2.1.0/user_management/assign_role.html) and the [official Kubernetes RBAC documentation](https://kubernetes.io/docs/admin/authorization/rbac).